 Integration – Integration refers to the ability to various modules and solutions to automatically transfer data without human intervention.

-Big Data – This refers to the new volume, variety, and velocity of data that now confront universities—information that can be difficult to store, search, and analyze, especially with legacy systems and tools.
-But more important, big data also represents a new set of opportunities for data-driven decisions tied to business strategy across the University.
+Big Data – This refers to the new volume, variety, and velocity of data that now confront universities — information that can be difficult to store, search, and analyze, especially with legacy systems and tools.
+But, more importantly, big data also represents a new set of opportunities for data-driven decisions tied to business strategy across the University.

 HRIS Module Functional Capabilities

-Core HR - An HR system of record that helps to manage HR operational structures, organizational hierarchy, employee records, employee personal and job data.
-Records management (for example, imaging of employee personnel files) would also fall within this space.
+Core HR – An HR system of record that helps to manage HR operational structures, organizational hierarchy, employee records, as well as employee personal and job data.
+Records management (e.g., imaging of employee personnel files) would also fall within this space.

 Talent Management – Delivers functionality to support all phases of the talent life cycle including succession planning, performance management, workforce planning, and career mapping.

-Recruiting - Allows candidates, recruiters, and managers to search, view, and apply for jobs in order to expedite the hiring process.
-Supports in the preparation, selection, and appointment of candidates by the production of standard letters and reports.
+Recruiting – Allows candidates, recruiters, and managers to search, view, and apply for jobs in order to expedite the hiring process.
+Supports the preparation, selection, and appointment of candidates by the production of standard letters and reports.

 Learning Management System (LMS) – Enables development, deployment, and management of a comprehensive learning program with features such as tracking education, qualifications and skills of employees, and outlining available training courses.

-Time & Attendance - Captures time & attendance and job costing for both salaried and hourly employees and standardized time and work-related efforts.
+Time & Attendance – Captures time and attendance and job costing for both salaried and hourly employees and standardized time and work-related efforts.